Research Preview — APIs may change. GitHub

 Signing key inside TEE

 The service holds a signing key that is generated within the TEE or securely provisioned.
-It cannot be extracted by the operator.
+The design intent is that the operator cannot extract it — a property that holds when the enclave runs under remote attestation (see deployment status above).
 All signed results are produced with this key.

 Internal computation flow